 - What foods you are actually eating.

-If the caloric deficit is only very small, you will not see a difference any time soon.
-Also if the caloric deficit is not continuous, for example day 1 calorie deficit, day 2 calorie surplus, if this is the case you are unlikely to see any results.
-If you are achieving a calorie deficit, however if those calories are coming from poor foods it could affect your health, metabolism and reduce muscle, all thing which can affect the body’s ability to burn body fat.
+If the calorie deficit is only very small, you will not see a difference any time soon.
+Also if the calorie deficit is not continuous, for example day 1 calorie deficit, day 2 calorie surplus, if this is the case you are unlikely to see any results.
+If you are achieving a calorie deficit, however if those calories are coming from poor equality foods it could affect your health negatively, including reducing your body’s ability to burn body fat.

-So forget about all the nonsense diets and techniques, if you don’t have a caloric deficit they won’t work, so save yourself some time and money.
+So forget about all the nonsense diets and techniques, if you don’t have a calorie deficit they won’t work, so save yourself some time and money.